Concept Testing: Definition, Methods, and Real-World Use Cases

 Monadic testing

 In a monadic test, respondents are separated into several groups and receive only one variant of an idea.
-The test allows participants to share in-depth and focused feedback because they only see one variant.
+The test allows participants to share in-depth and focused feedback because they only see one variant, and they’re not biased by looking at other concepts in the same research.

 However, if you have many variants, you’d have to widen the audience pool to have more groups of respondents.
 Consequently, it might lead to increased research expenses and longer testing times since participants test one concept at a time.